Dear listener ...

 (1)The UK International Audio Drama Festival website: this is where all of the official stuff will go - you will have to register for tickets (free, but you sign up), dates, schedules, ticket links, links to listen-again, details of other festival events 21-25 Mar, and other things of interest done by the festival team.

-(2)The Diversity website ("suttonelms") , where other information about the festival will be posted, including titles of the plays, where they come from, and an introduction to each one.
+(2)The Diversity website ("suttonelms") , where other information about the festival will be posted, including titles of the plays, where they come from, and where possible, some notes about each one.

 There are also the 'Covid Island Dramas', using a format similar to Desert Island Discs, and the Speak Softly Shop - a collection of new dramas put online last year during lockdown.